Fokker 60

 The fuselage is a vacuform with resin wings and details.
 The kit is quite good but the construction is not so easy.

 The sanded and cut out vacuform fuselage halves, with the cuts made for the Fokker 60 and the lower half already assembled.
-Note inserted pieces of bended strips and because of the flat half, straight alignment is possible!
+Note inserted pieces of bended plastic card strips and because of the flat half, straight alignment is possible!
 Glue and let dry a long time.
 Add strips inside to get strength.

 The assembled lengthened fuselage, still being sanded and added putty needed in areas.